ekiafa/User-User-Collaborative-Filtering/README.md

 # User-User-Collaborative-Filtering

-User User collaborative filtering method for movie rating with usage of
+- User User collaborative filtering method for movie rating with usage of cosine similarity